-2.1.1 Customer

-The customer component of the MPRASE model captures the number of customers, i.e., if a single or multiple customers are considered, and the flexibility of the demand, i.e., whether demand may be dissatisfied or be served with a degraded quality.
+2.1.1 Customer.
+The customer component of the MPRASE model captures the number of customers, i.e., if a single or multiple customers are considered, and the flex-ibility of the demand, i.e., whether demand may be dissatisfied or be served with a degraded quality.

-2.1.2 Provider
+2.1.2 Provider.
 The provider model encompasses the number of providers and whether they are modelled as having limited or unlimited capacity.
 While the latter is unrealistic it can be a simplifying, yet valid assumption for the case where supply exceeds demand with very high probability.

-2.1.3 Resource
+2.1.3 Resource.
 This component models the resources, i.e., whether they are one- or multidimensional or whether they are provided on a deterministic or statistical basis.
-Here, we make no particular assumption on the kind of guarantee with which resources are provided, i.e., whether they are statistically or deterministically available.
+In this paper, we focus on one-dimensional resource models, i.e., on capacity management, in order to keep the problem complexity manageable.
+However, in [9] we also extend our MPRASE models towards a two-dimensional resource model motivated by the token bucket mechanism.
+Furthermore, we make no particular assumption on the kind of guarantee with which resources are provided, i.e., whether they are statistically or deterministically available.
 Therefore, an allocation in our context does not necessarily mean an isolated, exclusive access to resources for a customer that made it.

-2.1.4 Cost
+2.1.4 Cost.
 The cost model seizes the cost structure for allocation requests, i.e., whether these incur certain fixed or transactional costs or whether the number of requests is just bounded and how variable costs for resource allocations are modelled, e.g., linearly or non-linearly.

-2.1.5 Edge
+2.1.5 Edge.
 The edge model encompasses the nature of knowledge about capacity demands at the system edges, i.e., whether deterministic or statistical knowledge about future demands is available or if total uncertainty needs to be assumed.
 In our work here, we focus on deterministic knowledge at system edges because methods for this case may be used as basic methods for other edge models, as is demonstrated in [8].
-Furthermore, the deterministic edge model is not totally unrealistic as it applies to advance reservation scenarios as described in [9, 10] and may play an important role in DiffServ-based scenarios as described in [11].
+Furthermore, the deterministic edge model is not totally unrealistic as it applies to advance reservation scenarios as described in [10, 11] and may play an important role in DiffServ-based scenarios as described in [12].

-2.1.6 Intermediary
+2.1.6 Intermediary.
 Note that the intermediary is the component where solution techniques towards MPRASE problems are conceptually located.
 Therefore, this component does not capture problem characteristics but characteristics of the solution techniques, e.g., whether these are striving for the exact solution or whether they are just heuristics which could again be classified in construction and improvement techniques.